 Copy a writing style from your favorite write.
 Then go with the flow.

 paragraphs and try to mimic the writing style.
 Then write a page or two in that

 Vary your sentence structure and vocabulary

 Big sentence.
 Small sentence.
 Medium sentence.
-Small sentence.
-Big sentence.
-Medium sentence.
+Small

 Big sentence.
 Big sentence.
 Big sentence.
 Big sentence.
-Big sentence.
-Medium sentence.
-Big sentence.

 Cut, strike through, delete, backspace, remove, whiteout, and get rid of it until there is nothing left to cut

 Get rid of all the excess fat.
 Those verbs, subjects,

 Have it peer checked and adult checked

 Peer checked because peers among you will always be able to

 Adult checked because adults above you will always be able to recognize

 Read it aloud